 Local injection of glucocorticoids – “8-days rest period”

-In case of a local injection of glucocorticoids, which is subject also to the Anti-Doping Rules and the Prohibited List *, the rider must rest and is declared as medically unfit to compete for at least 8 days (article 13.3.055 of the UCI Regulations).
+In case of a local injection of glucocorticoids, which is subject also to the UCI Medical Rules, the rider must rest and is declared as medically unfit to compete for at least 8 days (article 13.3.055 of the UCI Medical Rules).